-The results for the additional term, in the form of eq.(7), are presented in Fig.2a.
-Figure 2b shows that the main contribution comes from the non-large impact parameters.
-The maximum of $bF{dop}(b)$ is situated in the region of $r \sim 1$ fm, slightly above the electromagnetic radius of proton.
-Figure 3 shows the impact parameter representation for the real and imaginary parts of F{dop} , in the form of eq.(8).
+The results for the additional term in form eq.(7) is presented in Fig.2a.
+The Fig.2b show that the main contribution come from the non-large impact parameters.
+The maximum of $bF{dop}(b)$ situated in the region of $r \sim 1$ fm, slightly above the electromagnetic radius of proton.
+The Fig.3 show the impact parameter representation for the real and imaginary parts of F{dop} in form eq.(8).